jaybraunjr/jaybraunjr.github.io/README.md

 I specialize in scientific programming, molecular simulations, and data-driven analysis, with a focus on clear communication.
 I'm looking to transition into data science, analytics, or technical writing, bringing a strong scientific background and problem-solving mindset.

 ## Educational Background
-- Ph.D. in computational chemistry from the University of Utah
+- Ph.D. in Computational Chemistry from the University of Utah
-- B.S. in chemistry from Northern Arizona University
+- B.S. in Chemistry from Northern Arizona University

 ## Core Skills
 - Programming & Scripting: Python, Bash, Linux, Slurm, high-performance computing